Media

 During his testimony, Smith confirmed his participation in the newly formed E15 Rural Domestic Energy Council.
 Additionally, Smith stressed a results-driven commitment to securing a viable path forward for the updated proposal of his Nationwide Consumer and Fuel Retailers Choice Act.

-Washington, D.C. - Constituents of Third District Congressman Adrian Smith (R-NE) are invited to meet with a member of his staff during these outreach events in Harrison, Wayne, Bassett, Ainsworth, Ogallala, Alliance, Chadron, Pierce, Pender, Springview, Rushville, and Grant.
+Washington, D.C. - Constituents of Third District Congressman Adrian Smith (R-NE) are invited to meet with a member of his staff during these outreach events in Harrison, Wayne, Bassett, Ainsworth, Ogallala, Alliance, Chadron, Pender, Springview, Rushville, and Grant.

 A staff outreach event is an opportunity for constituents to meet directly with a member of Smith's staff about federal issues, receive assistance with a federal agency, or take advantage of the services available through his office.